ksteinfe/fresh_eyes_web/src/explorations.md

 ### Training the Critic

-A building's shape is the most influential factor in mitigating wind effects.
-Using results from tests that were performed at SOM's wind tunnel in Chicago, the WT 260, an ML model is trained to assess the performance of tall buildings under wind loads based on building shape and orientation.
+An ML model is trained to assess the performance of tall buildings under wind loads based on building shape and orientation.
+This dataset is created using results from tests that were performed at SOM’s wind tunnel in Chicago, the WT 260.
 Massing models at a 1:500 scale are positioned at the back of the wind tunnel on a load cell that measures different parameters such as frequency, displacement and forces.
 For the purposes of training the ML model, this data has been interpreted and organized into five different qualitative categories of wind performance: bad, fair, moderate, good and excellent.
+A building’s shape is the most influential factor in mitigating the effect of wind.
+This ML model is deployed in the service of helping designers to better shape buildings for wind loads and potentially offering new ideas to improve their performance.

 ![fig|wide](img/explorations/SOM-slice.jpg "Training set")